KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 ### <a id="yextV">\*"yextV- "speech, language" (n)</a>
 GOID: MoIr. _icht_ [?u m] "people, tribe"
-W: MW _ieith_ [f] "language, nation, race" (GPC iaith)​
+W: MW _ieith_ [f] "language, nation, race" (GPC _iaith_)​
 BRET: MBret. _yez_, MoBret. _yezh_ [f] "language"
 CO: Co. _yēth_
 PIE: \*yek- "say, speak" (IEW: 503f.)
 COGN: OHG _jehan_ "speak", Lat. _iocus_ "joke"
 ETYM: The stem and gender of Early MoIr _icht_ are uncertain (it is a rare word).
-If it was a feminine i-stem, then the PCelt. reconstruction \*yexti­ would be probable.
+If it was a feminine i-stem, then the PCelt. reconstruction \*yexti­- would be probable.
+Moreover, if it were an u-stem, we would not expect raising of \*e to \*i (cf. OIr. _recht_ "outburst of anger" < \*rextu-).
+However, a pre-form \*yexti- would be reflected as \*(i)th in Welsh, so the Brittonic do not seem to correspond exactly to MoIr. _icht_.
 A possible Gaulish cognate of these Insular Celtic forms is found in the inscription on the Châteaubleau tile (Lambert 1998-2000), where on line 2 we read _iexsetesi_, which might mean "you will say" (McCone 2006: 101).
 This might be the 2pl. future of a denominative verb from the root \*yext-.
 Skt. _yā́cati_ "ask, solicite, entreat" is unrelated (LIV, s.v. \*yek-).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="yo">\*yo "which" [Relative particle]</a>
 GAUL: _dugiionti-io_ "who worship(?)"
 (Alise St. Reine)​